Dr. Steven Kaufman is an accomplished investor, entrepreneur, and philanthropist. He is the current Chair of Tiger 21 Houston.

 Steven manages his family assets with a focus on thesis-driven opportunistic investments in three asset classes which include real estate financing, real estate investment, and private equity in small growth-companies.

-At Zeus, Steven manages a team that is responsible for more than $4 billion of retail mortgage loan originations.
-According to Inc. Magazine, Zeus is the 37th fastest growing private financial service firm in the United States.
+At Zeus, Steven manages a team that is responsible for more than $5 billion of retail mortgage loan originations.
+According to Inc. Magazine, with more than 17,000 transactions, Zeus is the 37th fastest growing private financial service firm in the United States.
 Steven founded New York Mutual which provides bespoke lending, servicing, and financial management services to institutional and private clients throughout the United States and abroad.
-Steven’s financing enterprises have spanned 3 economic cycles, and his disciplined focus on capital preservation has resulted in a best-in-class total default rate below 1% and no annual losses.
+Steven’s financing enterprises have spanned 3 economic cycles, and his disciplined focus on capital preservation has resulted in best-in-class underwriting with no annual losses.

 Steven has been interviewed by local and national news organizations like FOX, ABC, CBS, CNN, and Bloomberg on the financial markets, and he is a contributing author at Entrepreneur.com.
 Steven sat as an Honorary Chairman of the Business Advisory Council of the National Republican Congressional Committee.
 He was an Ernst and Young Global Entrepreneur of the Year Finalist.
 For more than a decade, he served on the board of directors for the oldest and largest real estate investment association in the United States (The RICH Club).
 He served on the board of directors for the Houston Mortgage Association and the Anti-Defamation League (ADL).
 Steven currently sits on the Overseas Appropriations Committee for the Jewish Federation of Houston, and he currently sits on the Dean’s Advisory Council for the University of Houston School of Business.
 National Mortgage Professional Magazine has repeatedly ranked Steven as one of the “Top 40 Most Influential Mortgage Professionals in the United States”, and the Houston Business Journal ranked him as one of the “Top CEO’s in Houston”.

-Born in Brooklyn, New York in 1977, Steven grew up in Baytown, TX.
+Steven was born in Brooklyn, and as a child his family relocated to Baytown, Texas where he was raised.
 Steven graduated with high honors from the University of Houston with a B.S. in accounting and holds a Certified Public Accountant (CPA) designation.
 He has a Master’s Degree in Economic Development and Entrepreneurship from the University of Houston.
-Steven completed the Strategic Marketing Management Program at Harvard Business School, and earned his PhD in psychology, with a thesis on performance psychology, organizational leadership, and group trust, from The Chicago School.
+Steven completed the Strategic Marketing Management Program at Harvard Business School, the Global Private Equity Programme at Oxford University, and earned his PhD in psychology, with a thesis on performance psychology, organizational leadership, and group trust, from The Chicago School.

 Steven is the founder of The Fanatical Change Foundation.
 His philanthropic recognition includes the Houston Astros “Hometown Hero”, the City of Houston “Humanitarian Award”, the Lululemon “Modern Day Man”, and the United States Presidential “Life-Time Achievement Award”.